-Niels Möller wrote the sub-quadratic GCD, extended GCD and jacobi code, the quadratic Hensel division code, and (with Torbjörn) the new divide and conquer division code for GMP 4.3.
+Niels Möller wrote the sub-quadratic GCD and extended GCD code, the quadratic Hensel division code, and (with Torbjörn) the new divide and conquer division code for GMP 4.3.
 Niels also helped implement the new Toom multiply code for GMP 4.3 and implemented helper functions to simplify Toom evaluations for GMP 5.0.
-He wrote the original version of mpn_mulmod_bnm1, and he is the main author of the mini-gmp package used for gmp bootstrapping.
+He wrote the original version of mpn_mulmod_bnm1.